Giuseppe Verdi | Aida

 Damiano Michieletto, Franco Zeffirelli, Liliana Cavani, Graham Vick, et al.

 Claudio Abbado, Riccardo Muti, Daniele Gatti, Zubin Mehta, Myung Whun-Chung, et al.

 Sergei Ababkin was born in 1991 in Parabel, Russian Federation.
 In 2008 he entered the vocal faculty of Krasnoyarsk College of Arts by Ivanov-Radkevich (teacher V. M. Gavrichkov).
 2011 he won the first prize of the International Competition “Romansiada” in Moscow.
 A year later Sergei Ababkin entered the vocal faculty of the St. Petersburg State Conservatory by Rimsky-Korsakov (teacher n. a. of Russia, Y. M. Marusin) and is currently in his fourth year.

 His repertoire includes Lykov in Rimsky-Korsakov´s “The Tsar's Bride”, Lensky in Tchaikovsky´s “Eugene Onegin” and young Romani in Rachmaninoff´s “Aleko”.

-Since 2016/17 Sergei Ababkin is part of the International Opera Studio at the Hamburg State Opera.
+From 2016/17 to 2017/18 Sergei Ababkin was part of the International Opera Studio at the Hamburg State Opera.

 photo: Kartal Karagedik